▶ Breaking

 Run the installer

 Double-click the .exe.
-Windows may show a SmartScreen warning — that's expected and explained below.
+Windows may show a SmartScreen warning.
+That's expected and explained below.
 Pick an install location, click through, and it's done in under a minute.

 03